fbpx

 Encourage your users to whitelist your site’s email address so they can see your email in their inboxes.
 They just need to add your email as a contact, which tells mail servers to trust your site’s email.

 Also ensure that you are using a professional email.
-It is better to avoid emails like [email protected], [email protected] to reduce the chances of being assumed as spam.
+It is better to avoid emails like sales@, contact@ to reduce the chances of being assumed as spam.

 Also please check the below points specific to WP Job Openings.